National Aeronautics and Space Administration

 Stanley G. Love (Ph.D.)

 PERSONAL DATA: Born June 8, 1965, in San Diego, California, but considers Eugene, Oregon, to be his hometown.
-Married, with two children.
+He is married with two children.
 His recreational interests include martial arts, alpine hiking, reading and writing science fiction and appreciation of new music, cult films and anime.
 His parents, Glen A. and Rhoda M. Love, reside in Oregon.

-EDUCATION: Graduated from Winston Churchill High School, Eugene, Oregon, in 1983.
-Earned a Bachelor of Science degree in Physics from Harvey Mudd College in Claremont, California, in 1987.
-Attended graduate school in Astronomy at the University of Washington in Seattle, receiving a Master of Science degree in 1989 and a Doctor of Philosophy degree in 1993.
+EDUCATION: Graduated from Winston Churchill High School, Eugene, Oregon, 1983.
+Earned a Bachelor of Science degree in Physics from Harvey Mudd College in Claremont, California, 1987.
+Studied Astronomy at the University of Washington in Seattle, receiving a Master of Science degree in 1989 and a Doctor of Philosophy degree in 1993.

 ORGANIZATIONS: Association of Space Explorers; American Astronomical Society; Division for Planetary Science; American Geophysical Union; American Institute of Aeronautics and Astronautics (Associate Fellow); Meteoritical Society; Harvey Mudd College Alumni Association.

-SPACEFLIGHT EXPERIENCE: In 2008, Dr. Love completed his first spaceflight on the crew of STS-122, logging more than 306 hours in space, including more than 15 hours in two spacewalks.
-STS-122 Atlantis (February 7 to February 20, 2008) was the 24th shuttle mission to visit the International Space Station.
-The primary objective of the flight was to carry the European Space Agency’s Columbus Laboratory module to the space station and install it there permanently.
-Dr. Love performed two spacewalks to help prepare the Columbus Laboratory for installation, to add two science payloads to the outside of Columbus and to carry a failed station gyroscope to the shuttle for return to Earth.
-Dr. Love's flight duties also included operation of both the station and shuttle robotic arms.
-STS-122 was a crew replacement mission, delivering Expedition-16 Flight Engineer, European Space Agency Astronaut Léopold Eyharts, and returning home with Expedition-16 Flight Engineer, NASA Astronaut Daniel Tani.
+SPACEFLIGHT EXPERIENCE: In 2008, Love completed his first spaceflight on the crew of STS-122, logging more than 306 hours in space, including more than 15 hours in two spacewalks.
+STS-122 Atlantis (February 7 through February 20, 2008) was the 24th shuttle mission to visit the International Space Station.
+The primary objective of the flight was to carry the European Space Agency’s Columbus laboratory module to the space station and install it there permanently.
+Love performed two spacewalks to help prepare the Columbus laboratory for installation, to add two science payloads to the outside of Columbus and to carry a failed ISS gyroscope to the shuttle for return to Earth.
+Love's flight duties also included operation of both the station and shuttle robotic arms.
+STS-122 was a crew replacement mission, delivering Expedition16 flight engineer, European Space Agency astronaut Léopold Eyharts, and returning home with Expedition16 flight engineer, NASA astronaut Daniel Tani.
 The STS-122 mission was accomplished in 12 days, 18 hours, 21 minutes and 40 seconds and traveled 5,296,832 statute miles in 203 Earth orbits.